 According to paragraphs 1, what is stated regarding “When Harry Met Sally”?

-Mark the letter A, B, C, or D on your answer sheet to indicate the correct answer to each of the following questions.
+Mark the letter A, B, C, or D on your answer sheet to indicate the word(s) OPPOSITE in meaning to the underlined word(s) in each of the following questions.

 According to paragraph 2, what is NOT a benefit to thinking positively?